ArthurSonzogni/chromiumos-platform2/power_manager/docs/battery_notifications.md

 behavior can be reduced by increasing the values in the above prefs, but doing so makes the estimates slower to adjust when the load has actually changed.

+When [Adaptive Charging] is enabled, the way that time-to-full estimates are computed may change.
+Adaptive Charging may delay charging to full after reaching a `display_battery_percentage` of 80%.
+At this point, the time-to-full estimate will change to the current planned delay in charging plus 2 hours.
+The time at which charging will resume may be made earlier, but it will not be pushed out.
+The `adaptive_delaying_charge` field within PowerSupplyProperties indicates if Adaptive Charging is actively delaying charging.

 [PowerSupplyProperties]: https://chromium.googlesource.com/chromiumos/platform2/system_api/+/HEAD/dbus/power_manager/power_supply_properties.proto
 [PowerSupply]: https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/power_manager/powerd/system/power_supply.h
 [Power Supplies]: power_supplies.md
+[Adaptive Charging]: adaptive_charging.md
 [ash::TrayPower]: https://chromium.googlesource.com/chromium/src/+/HEAD/ash/system/power/tray_power.cc